byungsook/vectornet/README.md

+# Semantic Segmentation for Line Drawing Vectorization Using Neural Networks in Tensorflow

 Tensorflow implementation of [Semantic Segmentation for Line Drawing Vectorization Using Neural Networks](http://www.byungsoo.me).

 ## Requirements

-* Tested on Windows 10 and Ubuntu 16.04
+This code is tested on Windows 10 and Ubuntu 16.04 with the following requirements:

 - [anaconda3 / python3.6](https://www.anaconda.com/download/#linux)
 - [TensorFlow 1.4](https://github.com/tensorflow/tensorflow)